EL RELATO BREVE EN LENGUA INGLESA

 Category in Major Program: Disciplinary Elective

-The expected and desired learning outcomes at the bachelor’s level include an advanced level of mastery of research skills applied to the written text that will allow students to achieve intellectual maturity as well as an initial experience of active professionalism within academia.
+The expected and desired learning outcomes include an advanced level of mastery of research skills applied to the written text that will allow students to achieve intellectual maturity.

 3. Recomendaciones previas